General Information

 Program Content and Instruction

 Most students are involved in six class experiences daily.
-Chamber music making and private lessons for each instrumentalist are seminar features.
-Most rehearsals and classes are conducted by faculty members and teaching assistants from the School of Music at Western Michigan University.
+Private lessons are an option for an additional expense.
+Most rehearsals and classes are conducted by faculty members and teaching assistants from the Irving S. Gilmore School of Music at Western Michigan University.
 Course descriptions, sample schedules and a list of the faculty (as appointments are finalized) are included on the sample class schedules page.

 Housing and meals